-R Studio server - Read only PDrive access
+R Studio server - Connecting to shared drives

 The R Studio server is a Linux based service and does not support the use of drive letters in the same way as Windows.
 You can manually add a file server to your R Studio server via the 'mount' command by following the steps below.